sroberto27/SFG-VR/README.md

 ## 🧪 Requirements

 - Unity 2022.3+ with XR Plugin Management and OpenXR
-- Meta Quest (tested with Quest 3)
+- Meta Quest (tested with Quest Pro)
 - Two networked Windows PCs with GPU
 - All devices must be on the same LAN